 Installing a Friction Saver protects the tree’s cambium layer and reduces friction between the climbing line and the tree itself.
 My Friction Saver of choice was initially a two-ring saver, connected by a 3′ bite of 1/2″ static climbing line.

-Getting a two-ring friction saver up to and over the buckle, shown above was far more challenging, if not nearly impossible from the ground, due to numerous impediments blocking both ends of the throw line’s path to the tie-in-point.
-Unfortunately, when using the prescribed method of installing a two-ring saver, using both ends of the throw line in tandem and pulling saver toward the destination, it became clear that the path I chose was not a clear path to and from the ground, free of all obstructions.
+Getting a two-ring friction saver up to and over the buckle, shown above was literally impossible from the ground, due to numerous impediments blocking both ends of the throw line’s path to the tie-in-point.
+Had I had used a rope sleeve, as discussed later in this article, a canopy tie-in would have been possible.
+Unfortunately, when using the prescribed method of installing a two-ring saver, using both ends of the throw line in tandem and pulling saver toward the destination, it became clear that the target’s path, to and from the ground, must be free from obstructions.

 The following video is an excellent example, showing two methods for properly installing and retrieving a two-ring saver from the ground.
 The first method requires an unobstructed path between both ends of the throw line.
 The second method provides another technique which may work, if the first method fails.

-Another important lesson I discovered had to do with throw-line management and how by raising and lowering either end of the throw-line tied to a weighted throw-bag, I could better isolate the throw-line’s path, in an effort to completely bypass other various branches or obstacles impeding the path of the line.
-Not doing so also makes it more difficult for a climber to reach the tie-in-point, by having to work around the impediments.
+Another important lesson involves throw-line management skills.
+By raising and lowering either end of the throw-line tied to a weighted throw-bag, I could better isolate the throw-line’s path, in an effort to completely bypass other various branches or obstacles impeding the path of the line.
+Without a direct path, it becomes more challenging to to reach the tie-in-point, by having to climb around various limbs and other impediments.

 A little trick I learned from Tim Kovar at Tree Climbing Planet, when retrieving a rope-sleeve and when it’s sliding quickly down the rope, jiggling the rope in a wave like manner significantly slows it down for better control.